-In the event of the acceptance of a new member joining the Union, the Supreme Council of the Union shall determine the number of seats which will be allocated to that member in the Federal National Council, being in addition to the number stipulated in Article '68 of this Constitution.
+In the event of the acceptance of a new member joining the Union, the Supreme Council of the Union shall determine the number of seats which will be allocated to that member in the National Assembly of the Union, being in addition to the number stipulated in Article 68 of this Constitution.

-The Union shall exercise sovereignty in matters assigned to it in accordance with this Constitution over all territory and territorial waters lying within the international boundaries of the member Emirates.
+Art.
+2. The Union shall exercise sovereignty in matters assigned to it in accordance with this Constitution over all territory and territorial waters lying within the international boundaries of the member Emirates.

-The member Emirates shall exercise sovereignty over their own territories and territorial waters in all matters which are not within the jurisdiction of the Union as assigned in this Constitution
+Art.
+3. The member Emirates shall exercise sovereignty over their own territories and territorial waters in all matters which are not within the jurisdiction of the Union as assigned in this Constitution.

-The Union may not cede its sovereignty or relinquish any part of its territories or waters.
+Art.
+4. The Union may not cede its sovereignty or relinquish any part of its territories or waters.

-The Union shall have a Flag, an Emblem and a National Anthem.
+Art.
+5. The Union shall have a Flag, an Emblem and a National Anthem.
 The Flag and the Emblem shall be prescribed by Law.
 Each Emirate shall retain its own flag for use within its territories.

-The Union is a part of the Great Arab Nation, to which it is bound by the ties of religion, language, history and common destiny.
+Art.
+6. The Union is a part of the Great Arab Nation, to which it is bound by the ties of religion. language, history and common destiny.